Joseph McMinn

-Joseph McMinn (June 22, 1758October 17, 1824) was an American politician who served as the fourth Governor of Tennessee from 1815 to 1821.
-A veteran of the American Revolution, he had previously served in the legislature of the Southwest Territory (1794-96), and as Speaker of the Tennessee Senate (1805-11).
+Joseph McMinn (June 22, 1758 – October 17, 1824) was an American politician who served as the fourth Governor of Tennessee from 1815 to 1821.
+A veteran of the American Revolution, he had previously served in the legislature of the Southwest Territory (1794–1796), and as Speaker of the Tennessee Senate (1805–1811).
 He was a member of the Democratic-Republican Party.

 Following his term as governor, he served as an agent to the Cherokee for the United States government.

 Early life

-McMinn was born in West Marlborough Township, Chester County, Pennsylvania, and was one of ten children.
+McMinn was born in West Marlborough Township, Pennsylvania, and was one of ten children.
 He obtained only a limited rural education, and even in his later years would be described as a "rustic frontiersman."
 Though raised as a Quaker, he joined the Continental Army during the American Revolution.

 In 1786, McMinn moved to Hawkins County, Tennessee, where he had purchased a farm.
 In 1792, Southwest Territory governor William Blount appointed McMinn justice of the peace for Hawkins County, and McMinn represented Hawkins County in the territorial legislature from 1794 to 1796.
 He also served as an officer in the territorial militia, eventually rising to the rank of brigade commander.